History of Freemasonry: Freemasonry in the Middle East

-Freemasonry was introduced in Egypt as early as 1790s during the French campaigns of Syria and Egypt.
+Freemasonry was introduced in Egypt as early as the 1790s during the French campaigns of Syria and Egypt.
 In Turkey, Freemasonry was popular amongst the Levantine merchants during the same era.
 After the failure of the 1830 Italian revolution, a number of Italian Freemasons were forced to flee.
 They secretly set up an approved chapter of Scottish Rite in Alexandria, a town already inhabited by a large Italian community.
-Meanwhile, the French freemasons publicly organised a local chapter in Alexandria in 1845.
+Meanwhile, the French Freemasons publicly organised a local chapter in Alexandria in 1845.
 During the 19th and 20th century Ottoman Empire, Masonic lodges operated widely across all parts of the empire and numerous Sufi orders shared a close relationship with them.
 Many Young Turks affiliated with the Bektashi order were members and patrons of freemasonry.
 They were also closely allied against European imperialism.
 Many Ottoman intellectuals believed that Sufism and Freemasonry shared close similarities in doctrines, spiritual outlook and mysticism.

 One of major Arab Muslim scholarly figures notable for promoting the cause of Freemasonry was the Algerian 'Abd al-Qadir al-Jaza'iri who admitted his three sons into Masonry.
 He spoke highly of Masons and their universalist efforts.
 In his visit to Alexandria in June 1864, the Freemasons of Alexandria welcomed 'Abd al-Qadir's arrival.
 The Lodge of Pyramids specifically convened a ceremony in the 18th of June, to mark his arrival.
 In addition to being a distinguished religious scholar, 'Abd al-Qadir had committed himself to promote the ideals of a society established on Universal Brotherhood.
 'Abd al Qadir was initiated into the Mysteries and honoured as the "Fellow of the Prophet", in addition to the previous privilege of being "a free and accepted Mason".
 After the occasion and a short stay in the city, 'Abd al-Qadir left for Syria by the end of July 1864; to take possession of a large property of land in Syria presented to him by the Viceroy of Egypt.